Arez Ahmed: Early life and education

 Arez was born on 7 November 1991 in Karachi, Pakistan.
 He comes from a family of professionals, including 18 doctors.
 He completed his studies from University of Karachi, graduating with Bachelors in Maritime Studies.
-Later he studied at Institute of Business Management.
+Later he studied at the Institute of Business Management.
 During his university days he acted in some plays.

 He served in the Merchant Navy before joining NAPA to pursue theatre intensively for some two years.

 Career

 In 2016, he made his debut in drama Maikay Ki Yaad Na Aaye as Subhan and appeared in 2017 in Bholi Bano as Soban.

 He was noted for his roles in dramas Hina Ki Khushboo, Sodai, Tum Se Hi Talluq Hai and Piya Naam Ka Diya.
 He also appeared in dramas Shahrukh Ki Saliyan, Mera Rab Waris, Kahin Deep Jaley and Tarap.
-Since then he appeared in dramas Uraan, Dil Tanha Tanha and Mehar Posh.
+Since then he has appeared in dramas Uraan, Dil Tanha Tanha and Mehar Posh.

 In 2019, he appeared in Senti Aur Mental and in a movie Betabiyan as Zain.

 Personal life

 On 7 December 2021, he revealed that he will marry his Bholi Bano, Tarap and Inteha e Ishq co-star Hiba Bukhari.
-They later got married in a private Nikah ceremony on 7 January 2022.
+They got married in a private Nikah ceremony on 7 January 2022.
 In December 2024, they announced the birth of their daughter Aynur.